How to Become a Ship Captain?

 Skills Required

 Leading a ship across oceans, bays, lakes, etc requires a strong will and a set of skills that will lead the way smoothly.
-The following are a few skills that are crucial for the journey on how to become a ship captain.
+The following are a few skills that are crucial for the journey to becoming a ship captain.

 • Sound Judgement